MindscapeHQ/raygun4ruby/README.md

     rails g raygun:install YOUR_API_KEY_HERE

-You can find your API key on your [Raygun Dashboard](https://app.raygun.com/dashboard/)
+You can find your API key in the [Raygun app](https://app.raygun.com/)

 You can then test your Raygun integration by running: